nicoguaro/continuum_mechanics/paper/paper.md

-`continuum_mechanics` is a Python package built on top of SymPy (@sympy) to aid with calculations in Continuum Mechanics that are commonly lengthy and tedious.
+`continuum_mechanics` is a Python package built on top of SymPy (@sympy) to aid with calculations in Continuum Mechanics that are commonly lengthy and tedious if done by hand.
 It also provides visualization capabilities for second-order tensors such as Mohr's circle to help in stress analyses.

 The package can be used by: